esp-er/syncnote/README.md

 # ![icon](https://i.imgur.com/hVQ0Pfe.png)&nbsp;&nbsp; SyncNote

-### SyncNote
+### SyncNote is a truly Multi-platform Notes taking application
 - Sync (simple text) Android notes with your Desktop PC, and vice-versa, over local WiFi!
 - Contributions are welcome!
-And you are free to fork this repository
+And you are welcome to fork this repository
+- I would be very thankful if you add an attribution to me (Patrik Eriksson) for any derivative work.

 ### &nbsp;&nbsp;&nbsp;Screenshots:
 ## Desktop (Linux)